daaronr/reinstein_web/content/about.md

 ## My research and impact work focuses on

-(i) the determinants and motivators of (effective) charitable giving,
+(i) **effective charitable giving and other-regarding behavior**,

+- what motivates it (see [this synthesis](https://daaronr.github.io/ea_giving_barriers/index.html)),
+- particularly considering the impact of effectiveness information,
+- and its impact.

 (ii) measuring social, psychological, and institutional influences on life choices and consumer behavior, and